o19s/elasticsearch-learning-to-rank/docs/logging-features.rst

 'Logging' serves multiple purposes
 ============================================

-With the tour done, it's worth point out how feature 'logging' serves multiple masters.
+With the tour done, it's worth point out real-life feature logging scenarios to think through.

 First, you might develop judgment lists from user analytics.
 You want to have the exact value of a feature at the precise time a user interaction happened.
 If they clicked, you want to know the recency, title score, and every other value at that exact moment.
 This way you can study later what correlated with relevance when training.
-To do this, you may build a large comprehensive featur set.
-Any model you end up training, however, would only refer to a subset to avoid high performance cost.
+To do this, you may build a large comprehensive feature set for later experimentation.

 Second, you may simply want to keep your models up to date with a shifting index.
 Trends come and go, and models lose their effectiveness.
 You may have A/B testing in place, or monitoring business metrics, and you notice gradual degredation in model performance.
 In these cases, "logging" is used to retrain a model you're already relatively confident in.
-The features (or judgments) from the past may no longer apply to today's world.

 Third, there's the "logging" that happens in model development.
 You may have a judgment list, but want to iterate heavily with a local copy of Elasticsearch.
 You're heavily, experimenting with new features, scrapping and adding to feature sets.
 You of course are a bit out of sync with the live index, but you do your best to keep up.
 Once you've arrived at a set of model parameters that you're happy with, you can train with production data and confirm the performance is still satisfactory.

+Next up, let's briefly talk about training a model in :doc:`training-models` in tools outside Elasticsearch LTR.